 - Certified Information Systems Security Professional (CISSP)

-4. Experience Work as an incident responder generally requires prior experience in computer investigations or computer forensics.
 Experience with computer forensic tools is desirable.
-Work experience that demonstrates an ability to write concise, easy to read, technical reports is a common requirement.
+Work experience that demonstrates an ability to write concise, easy-to-read, technical reports is a common requirement.

 What is a computer security incident responder?